ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Experiments

-Another interesting result is that in 3 of 4 pairs we tested, FAISS sampling yielded better CKA accuracy than random sampling.
-This contradicts the intuition that using similar examples at the sampling stage should make it difficult for similarity measures to distinguish between examples.
+Figure \ref{fig:image_caption} demonstrates the strength of \method{}.
+Under random sampling (green boxes), DeepCKA achieves comparable results to \method{}, while DeepDot and CKA achieve lower results.
+However, using FAISS (red boxes) causes a big decrease in DeepCKA accuracy, while \method{} maintains high accuracy.
+Furthermore, in 3 of 4 pairs we tested, FAISS sampling yielded better CKA accuracy than random sampling.
+This contradicts the intuition that similar examples at the sampling stage should make it harder for similarity measures to distinguish between examples.
 This might indicate that CKA suffers from stability issues.

-Finally, we report results with the multi-modal CLIP model \citep{radford2021learning} in Appendix \ref{tab:image_caption_clip}.
+Finally, we report results with the multi-modal CLIP model \citep{radford2021learning} in Table \ref{tab:image_caption_clip} (Appendix \ref{app:image_caption}).
 Because the model was pre-trained with contrastive learning, simple dot-product similarity works very well, so there is no need to learn a similarity measure in this case.